Borut Kržišnik: Collaborations

 Borut Krzisnik has composed music for films, dance and theatre performances, and other productions.
 He worked intensely with British film director Peter Greenaway and wrote the score for films The Moab Story, Vaux to the Sea and A Life in Suitcases.
 The former two are the first and the second film of the trilogy The Tulse Luper Suitcases and the latter is trilogy's integral version.

 The films narrate the stories of the life of Tulse Luper, the alter ego of the director himself, which intertwines with the events that marked the turbulent history of the twentieth century.
 An interesting fact that describes Greenaway's working process and his approach to music is that the composer is asked to compose the music before the start of shooting the film, and not after shooting and editing, as is usually the case.
 In this manner, Peter Greenaway analyzes the music before the start of the filming, which enables him to synchronize the whole process of shooting with the drive and development of the music.

 The films were presented at numerous international film festivals including Cannes, Venice, Berlin, Rotterdam, Tribeca, Toronto, Montreal, Chicago, Philadelphia, Hong Kong, Moscow, and Edinburgh.

 Kržišnik's collaboration with Greenaway also includes the following projects: The Greenaway Alphabet (documentary film, director: Saskia Boddeke, acting: Peter Greenaway), Reitdiep Joureys (documentary film/multimedia), Gold – 92 bars in a broken car (theater performance, director: Saskia Boddeke, libretto: Peter Greenaway), Grand Terp ("site-specific" installation), Sex and the Sea(multimedia installation), Compton Verney (installation) and Map to Paradise (installation).

 In 2000, he started the collaboration with British-American-Brazilian theater and opera director Gerald Thomas.
 In the plays Nietzsche Contra Wagner (SESC, São Paulo, 2000) and Anchorpectoris – United States of the Mind (La MaMa, New York, 2004), music drives both performances, and by fusing different theatrical languages, co-creates Thomas’ outrageous, physical, absolute theater.

-In 2007 the prolific collaboration with the Romanian born Slovenian choreographer Edward Clug started with the performance Sacre du Temps.
+In 2007 the fruitful collaboration with the Romanian-born Slovenian choreographer Edward Clug started with the performance Sacre du Temps.
 It opened in Tilburg and shortly afterwards toured Netherlands, Belgium, France and Germany.
-The collaboration continued with three performances: Skitzen (2010), Divine Comedy (2011) and Songs for the Mating Season – Homage to Stravinsky (2012).
+The collaboration continued with Skitzen (2010), and Divine Comedy(2011), the latter staged at BITEF the same year.
+Songs for the Mating Season – Homage to Stravinsky(2012) premiered at SNG Maribor.
+It was performed at Festival Ljubljana a year later.
+In 2014, it was presented at Music Biennale Zagreb.

-In the 90s, he worked closely with theater director Emil Hrvatin (later renamed to Janez Janša) and British director Julie Anne Robinson, who were present on European theatre stages in at the Piccolo Teatro in Milan, the Bush Theatre and the Royal National Theatre (educational programe) in London.
+In the 90s, he worked closely with theater director Emil Hrvatin (later renamed to Janez Janša) and British director Julie Anne Robinson, who were present on European theatre stages in at the Piccolo Teatro in Milan, the Bush Theatre and the Royal National Theatre (educational programme) in London.

 His collaborations also include the following artists: Thomas Noone, Ana Lujan Sanchez, Katarzyna Kozielska, Stefanie Nelson, Natalia Horecna, Isabelle Kralj, Felice Lesser, Josh Beamish, Virpi Pahkinen, Gyula Berger, Vinko Möderndorfer, Bojan Jablanovec, Borghesia and Laibach.